Isner–Mahut match at the 2010 Wimbledon Championships: Special recognition

+Time named this match one of the Top 10 Sports Moments of 2010.

 Players' subsequent schedules

 As the winner, Isner advanced to the second round where, on the day following the conclusion of his match with Mahut, he played Thiemo de Bakker on 25 June at 12 pm on Court 5.
 The match was originally scheduled for 24 June but was postponed due to the continuance of Isner's first-round match against Mahut.
 De Bakker also had a lengthy first-round match against Santiago Giraldo, winning by a score of 16–14 in the fifth set, but unlike Isner, he had a day off before his second-round match.
 Isner lost to De Bakker 0–6, 3–6, 2–6 in just 74 minutes.
 It was the shortest men's Wimbledon match at that point in 2010, and Isner failed to serve a single ace.
 Isner was visibly exhausted and required medical treatment for neck and shoulder problems throughout the match.

 Isner was also due to play a doubles match with his partner Sam Querrey on 24 June (against Michał Przysiężny and Dudi Sela), but it was postponed to 25 June.
 Isner's doubles match was tentatively scheduled as the second match of that day on Court 19 following another men's doubles match; however, they withdrew from the doubles because Isner had a blister on his toe.
 After being eliminated from the tournament, Isner said, "I'll watch sports, I'll take in the World Cup, I'll go fishing, I'll do whatever.
 Just anything away from the tennis court."

 As for Mahut, his doubles match with partner Arnaud Clément against Colin Fleming and Ken Skupski started late in the evening on 24 June (also on Court 18); the match was suspended after Mahut and Clément had lost the first set.
 On 25 June, Mahut/Clément – Fleming/Skupski was scheduled as the fourth match on Court 18 because Clément had a third-round singles match on Centre Court against Roger Federer.
 Because the match between Daniel Brands and Victor Hănescu lasted almost 3 hours, 30 minutes and ended around 8:45 pm local time, the doubles match was postponed again; it was rescheduled as the first match on Court 14 on 26 June.
 On resumption, Fleming/Skupski defeated Mahut/Clément, 7–6, 6–4, 3–6, 7–6.

 The two next met at the 2011 Hopman Cup exhibition in Perth.
 Isner broke in the opening game to record a win in straight sets.
 They met again at the 2011 Wimbledon Championships, again in the first round.
 The odds of the unseeded players meeting in another first round match was 1 in 142.
 Isner won "Isner–Mahut II" in straight sets (7–6, 6–2, 7–6), in 2 hours and 3 minutes.